 - geomorphic and geologic descriptions (spring dimensions, surface type, substrate composition, and bedrock type)

-This comprehensive database will strengthen our understanding of spring hydrology and the vulnerability of Wisconsin’s springs to changes in land use and climate.
+This comprehensive database strengthens our understanding of spring hydrology and the vulnerability of Wisconsin’s springs to changes in land use and climate.

 Why do we care about springs?